 Measuring the value for one lane over another, Source: SONAR

-Shipment tracking module
+Shipment tracking and routing module

 Color-coded map for tracking loads, Source: Aljex

 If charging customers per mile, brokers need a mileage calculation tool embedded in a tracking module.
 It will provide easy-to-read mileage data that can be further displayed to shippers.
 Using such a tool, brokers can get realistic arrival times and also compare alternative route options making sure a carrier chooses the most practical, shortest, or fastest route, Source: PC Miler

 Most broker software solutions today offer both customer and carrier portals to automate communication with both shippers and transportation providers